-The proposed rule set updates outdated standards and supplies greater clarity to the rules for registration.
+The proposed rule set provides clarity to all rules on licensure.

 6. Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.